cameronapak/open-chat/MCP-SUPPORT.md

 - [x] Keys can be saved “Session-only” (kept in-memory) or “Persisted” (encrypted at rest)
 - [x] Server receives API key per-request and attaches the proper header
 - [x] Supports two header schemes: “Authorization: Bearer” and “X-API-Key” (default is Bearer)
-- [x] OAuth continues to work; OAuth is preferred unless the user selects “API key”
+- [x] OAuth continues to work; OAuth is preferred when available.
+If an API key is provided and no OAuth token is present, the API key is used.
+If neither is required, the server connects unauthenticated.

 Where to use it
-- UI: MCP add dialog at [`apps/web/src/components/mcp-server-list-dialog.tsx`](apps/web/src/components/mcp-server-list-dialog.tsx)
+- UI: MCP add dialog at [`mcp-server-list-dialog.tsx`](apps/web/src/components/mcp-server-list-dialog.tsx:1)
   - Fields:
-    - Auth method: OAuth | API key
-    - If API key:
-      - API key (password field)
+    - API Key (optional)
     - Header scheme: Authorization: Bearer | X-API-Key
     - Session-only checkbox (don’t persist)
+  - Behavior:
+    - If API key is provided, it will be saved (session-only or encrypted at rest) and used.
+    - If API key is not provided and the server requires auth, OAuth will be auto-triggered.
+    - If neither is required, the server connects without auth.
-  - On successful connection test, the server is saved and the API key is stored accordingly.
+  - On successful connection test, the server is saved and the API key presence flag is computed.

 How keys are stored (web client)
 - Encryption: AES-GCM using Web Crypto.